peacey/split-vpn/README.md

   <details>
     <summary>EXEMPT_DESTINATIONS_IPV4</summary>
       Exempt IPv4 destinations from the VPN.
-For example, you can allow a LAN subnet so VPN-forced clients are still able to communicate with others on the LAN, or you can exempt a local DNS address if you want to have local DNS to your pihole or DoH client.
+For example, you can allow a LAN subnet so VPN-forced clients are still able to communicate with others on that VLAN, or you can exempt a local DNS address if you want to have local DNS to your pihole or DoH client.

       Format: [IP/nn]
       Example: EXEMPT_DESTINATIONS_IPV4="192.168.1.0/24 10.0.5.3/32"